Rainbow Scars: From Area to Volume Law

-To emphasize the construction's generality, consider a system of $2N$ qubits for which $H_1$~(which fixes $H_2$) is randomly drawn from the Gaussian unitary ensemble~(GUE), with a local Heisenberg coupling $V_{\rm c}$ acting the two middle spins as defined previously.
-Fig.~\ref{fig:panel1}(b) shows the second-order R\'enyi entropy, $S^{(2)}\equiv -\log\text{tr}(\rho_{A}^{2})$, for each eigenstate of $H$, where $\rho_{A}$ is the reduced density matrix of sub-region $A$ for two different entanglement cuts.
-Blue points denote the standard bipartition, while the orange points denote the fine-tuned bipartition~[see Fig.~\ref{fig:panel1}(b) top right inset].
-The appearance of a ``thermalization band"~\cite{thermband1, thermband2, thermband3, thermband4, thermband5} in both cases indicates that the coupling brings the combined system to equilibrium, as expected for a random chaotic model.
-Additional evidence for this is obtained by calculating the average level spacing parameter~\cite{levelspac2,mbl3,levelspac3,levelspac4}, $\langle r \rangle \sim 0.594$, which is near the GUE random matrix result, $0.60$~\cite{levelspac1}.
+To emphasize the generality of the construction, consider a system of $2N$ qubits for which $H_1$~(which fixes $H_2$) is randomly drawn from the Gaussian unitary ensemble~(GUE), with a local Heisenberg coupling acting on the central qubits.
+Fig.~\ref{fig:panel1_a}(a) shows the second-order R\'enyi entropy, $S^{(2)}\equiv -\log\text{tr}(\rho_{A}^{2})$, for each eigenstate of $H$, where $\rho_{A}$ is the reduced density matrix of sub-region $A$ for two different entanglement cuts.
+Blue points denote the standard bipartition, while the red points denote the fine-tuned bipartition~[see Fig.~\ref{fig:panel1_a}(a) inset].
+The appearance of a ``thermalization band''~\cite{thermband1, thermband2, thermband3, thermband4, thermband5} in both cases indicates that the coupling brings the combined system to equilibrium, as expected for a random chaotic model.
+Additional evidence is obtained through the average level spacing parameter~\cite{levelspac2,mbl3,levelspac3,levelspac4}, $\langle r \rangle \sim 0.594$, which falls near the GUE random matrix result, $0.60$~\cite{levelspac1}.
 For the standard bipartition, the rainbow state is found as a non-degenerate eigenstate \textit{above} the band with maximal entanglement, markedly distinct from previous examples of QMBS.
 By contrast, for the fine-tuned bipartition, the rainbow state is a product state, thus violating expectations from ETH.
-A priori, a random chaotic model is not expected to host QMBS; nevertheless, the local Heisenberg coupling between the two copies is responsible for selecting the state $\ket{I}$ from the degenerate subspace and elevating it to a scar.
+A priori, a random chaotic model is not expected to host QMBS; nevertheless, the local Heisenberg coupling between the two copies is responsible for selecting $\ket{I}$ from the degenerate subspace and elevating it to a scar.